-The U.S. Defense Advanced Research Projects Agency (DARPA) has granted LiquidPiston Inc., an advanced internal combustion engine technology company, an extra $2.5 million to proceed with improvement of its 30kW X4 rotating diesel engine model, bringing DARPA’s aggregate financing of the motor innovation to $6M.
+The U.S. Defense Advanced Research Projects Agency (DARPA) has granted LiquidPiston Inc., an advanced internal combustion engine technology company, an extra $2.5 million to proceed with the improvement of its 30kW X4 rotating diesel engine model, bringing DARPA’s aggregate financing of the motor innovation to $6M.

 The objectives for the $2.5 million stage II of the program are showing 30kW of power and achieving 45% net demonstrated eco-friendliness from the .75L X4 prototype.
-Advancement will be executed at LiquidPiston’s best in class dynamometer and designing test office in Connecticut.
+Advancement will be executed at LiquidPiston’s best-in-class dynamometer and designing test office in Connecticut.

 Alexander Shkolnik, CEO and Founder of LiquidPiston said, “Exceeding DARPA’s objectives for the first phase of the program validates the potential for an entirely new category of military-grade, rotary diesel engines.
 In combustion testing, the X4 prototype handled peak cylinder pressures reaching 150 bar at a compression ratio of 26:1.”

 “This is the first time that a rotary engine has shown the capability to achieve true compression ignition at this ratio in a single stage of compression and without any supercharging.
 We’re excited to continue working with DARPA in demonstrating the power and efficiency capability of the X4 while identifying transition pathways for the technology within specific branches of the armed forces.”